Stardust (1927 song): Composition, first recording and addition of lyrics

+Recording

 After working out the details with the band, Carmichael booked a recording session with Gennett Records for October 31, 1927.
 Since he had not written any sheet music for the song, he had to whistle the tune to the musicians.
 Carmichael played the piano, backed by Emil Seidel and his orchestra: Byron Smart (trumpet), Oscar Rossberg (trombone), Dick Kent and Gene Wood (alto saxophones), Maurice Bennett (tenor saxophone), Don Kimmel (guitar), Paul Brown (tuba), Cliff Williams (drums).
 The session took place at Gennett's studio in Richmond, Indiana.
 The recording featured a "medium fast and jazzy tempo" with no lyrics.
 Under the single-word title "Stardust," it was placed on the flipside of "One Night In Havana", assigned the release number 6311, and credited to Hoagy Carmichael and His Pals.

 Carmichael received a one-sided pressing of "Stardust" from the studio, before he left Indiana in 1928 to work for Mills Music as a composer.
 The first manuscript for the song was deposited at the United States Copyright Office on January 5, 1928.
 The sheet music featured a tune in a key of D with no indication of tempo and no lyrics.
 Mills Music then published different sheet music for the song on January 19, 1929, as a piano composition.
 Don Redman, who worked for Mills Music, often played the song.
 After hearing Redman's rendition of it, a company arranger suggested playing the song at a "slower tempo and in a sentimental style".
 Feeling it could be a potential success, Irving Mills "decided on the song having lyrics added.

+Lyrics

 Mills assigned lyricist Mitchell Parish to add the words to Carmichael's "Star Dust".
 Parish used as a working title "Then I Will Be Satisfied", but he accepted Redman's suggestion to re-title the song to "Stardust".
 Author Gene Fernett suggested Redman wrote the verse of the song, but his claim could not be supported.
 Parish wrote the song using Carmichael's account of how he was inspired to compose the melody, while the lyricist developed a story focused in the concept of lost love.
-Regarding the lyrics, author Philip Furia described the phrasing as "utterly casual", while he felt that the "imagery and diction strain to be poetic".
-Furia stressed that Parish "made the subject of the song the melody itself".
-The sheet music for the vocal composition was published as "Star Dust" on May 10, 1929.
-It established the structure of the song as a thirty-two bar chorus, with the tune in a key of C. Instead of the traditional A-A-B-A form, "Star Dust" featured an A-B-A-C form.
-It moved in an interval that fluctuated between minor and major thirds, while the range varied between high and low notes of an octave, and a third to "heighten drama".
+The sheet music for the vocal composition was published as "Star Dust" on May 10, 1929 in the key of C major.

+Analysis

+The song's structure has two introductory verses that are sometimes omitted.
+These are followed by a 32-bar chorus in ABAC form (instead of the traditional AABA form) that is often repeated.
+The intriguing opening harmonic progression of the chorus starts on the IV chord for two bars which then changes from major to minor, a method also used by two contemporary songs: "After You’ve Gone" (1918) and "I’ll See You In My Dreams" (1924).

+The melody fluctuates between minor and major third intervals in range of an octave and a third to "heighten drama".